 Choice of encoding is very important in the long term.
-Protocol encoding defines possible options of authentication mechanism design and encoding, which in turn define options of future developments of the protocol.
+The protocol encoding limits various authentication mechanism designs and encodings, which in turn limit future developments of the protocol.

-Considering existing implementations of Babel protocol instance itself and related modules of packet analysers, current encoding of Babel allows for compact and robust decoders.
-At the same time, this encoding allows for future extensions of Babel by three (not excluding each other) principal means defined by Section 4.2 and Section 4.3 of [BABEL]:
+Considering existing implementations of Babel protocol instance itself and related modules of packet analysers, the current encoding of Babel allows for compact and robust decoders.
+At the same time, this encoding allows for future extensions of Babel by three (not excluding each other) principal means defined by Section 4.2 and

+Section 4.3 of [BABEL]:

 - A Babel packet consists of a four-octet header followed by a packet body, that is, a sequence of TLVs (see Figure 2).
 Besides the header and the body, an actual Babel datagram may have an arbitrary amount of trailing data between the end of the packet body and the end of the datagram.
 An instance of the original protocol silently ignores such trailing data. - b.
 The packet body employs a binary format allowing for 256 TLV types and imposing no requirements on TLV ordering or number of TLVs of a given type in a packet.
 Only TLV length matters within the packet body, TLV body contents is to be interpreted elsewhere.
-This makes an iteration over the sequence of TLVs possible without a knowledge of body structure of each TLV (with the only distinction between a Pad1 TLV and any other TLVs).
+This makes an iteration over the sequence of TLVs possible without knowledge of the body structure of each TLV (with the only distinction between a Padl TLV and any other TLVs).
 The original specification allocates TLV types 0 through 10 (see Table 1) and defines TLV body structure for each.
-An instance of the original protocol silently ignores any unknown TLV types. - c.
-Within each TLV of the packet body there may be some "extra data" after the "expected length" of the TLV body.
+An instance of the original protocol silently ignores any unknown TLV types. - Within each TLV of the packet body there may be some "extra data" after the "expected length" of the TLV body.
 An instance of the original protocol silently ignores any such extra data.
 Note that any TLV types without the expected length defined (such as PadN TLV) cannot be extended with the extra data.